magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 ## Install solution template

 To understand how the SCADA Drilling system template works, let&#39;s start by installing it.

-You will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://thingsboard.io/installations/choose-region/){:target="_blank"} server.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 - Go to the "**Solution templates**" page.
 Find "**SCADA Oil & Gas Drilling system**" and click "**Install**" to start the installation process.
 - Configuration instructions for this solution will be provided — follow the steps as instructed.